-Notwithstanding any other provision of law, the Agency for Public Telecommunications shall be the primary party with whom all State agencies, departments, and institutions other than The University of North Carolina System and the Community College System may contract for media placement and the creation of the media to be placed.
+Notwithstanding any other provision of law, the Agency for Public Telecommunications shall be the primary party with whom all State agencies, departments, and institutions, including The University of North Carolina System, may contract for media placement and the creation of the media to be placed.
 Agencies, departments, and institutions may use another party only if the Agency for Public Telecommunications determines that the Agency for Public Telecommunications cannot fulfill the agency's, department's, or institution's needs.
 Any contract entered into contrary to the provisions of this section is voidable at the discretion of the Governor and the Council of State."